ak-run/sql-cfg-project/README.md

 6. Prepare an example query with a subquery to demonstrate how to extract data from your DB for analysis
 7. Create DB diagram where all table relations are shown - first one created

-# extra features which we aim to acheive.
+# Extra features which we aim to acheive
 1. In your database, create a stored procedure and demonstrate how it runs
 2. In your database, create a trigger and demonstrate how it runs
 3. In your database, create an event and demonstrate how it runs